 Caffeine and your child.
 KidsHealth website.
 Available at: http://kidshealth.org/en/parents/child-caffeine.html.
 Updated June 2014.
 Accessed May 3, 2016.

 Drescher AA, Goodwin JL, Silva GE, Quan SF.
 Caffeine and screen time in adolescence: associations with short sleep and obesity.
 J Clin Sleep Med.
 2011;7(4):337-342.

 Kids should not consume energy drinks, and rarely need sports drinks, says AAP.
-Healthy Children—American Academy of Pediatrics website.
-Available at: http://www.healthychildren.org/English/news/Pages/Kids-Should-Not-Consume-Energy-Drinks-and-Rarely-Need-Sports-Drinks-Says-AAP.aspx.
+American Academy of Pediatrics Healthy Children website.
+Available at: https://www.healthychildren.org/English/news/Pages/Kids-Should-Not-Consume-Energy-Drinks-and-Rarely-Need-Sports-Drinks-Says-AAP.aspx.
 Updated May 30, 2011.
-Accessed July 17, 2014.
+Accessed May 3, 2016.